jtkovacs/jtkovacs.github.io/REFS/project-management.md

 ## Requirements determination

 Designs must emerge from in-depth analysis of [stakeholder](#stakeholder-analysis) (not just user) needs.
 Requirements determination is the process of eliciting, analyzing, and synthesizing stakeholder needs.

+Per Whitney (n.d.), good requirements are:

+- Complete, correct, unambiguous, verifiable
+- Necessary, feasible, prioritized

+Requirements may be derived from domain experts; users; existing processes; competing software.

 Requirements are twofold:

 - **Functional requirements** are tasks that the software or system must perform.
 FRs cover business rules; system scope; and integration with other systems.
-- **Non-functional:**
+- **Non-functional requirements** concern the "look and feel" of the system.

+### Cards

+### Matrices

 ### User personas